+44 (0)1865 617860

 A lot of my work has examined interventions to help people stop or reduce their smoking and lately I have worked in helping people manage their weight if they have become obese.

 I work with several other organisations to improve health and healthcare.
 I am former president of the UK Society of Behavioural Medicine, a former trustee of the Association for the Study of Obesity, a member of the Society for Research on Nicotine and Tobacco.
 I am a senior editor of the journal Addiction.
-I have worked on several NICE working groups and advised the Department of Health on smoking and obesity.
+I have worked on several NICE working groups and advised the Department of Health and am working with NHS England on smoking and obesity.